DaveRead/microKENBAK-1-Compiler/documentation/LanguageSpecification.md

 The complete list of keywords are:

-`ADD, ADDRESSIN, FROM, GOTO, HALT, IF, ISZERO, LABEL, LET, NOTZERO, SUBTRACT, SYSCALL, TO`
+`ADD, ADDRESSIN, BITSHIFT, FROM, GOTO, HALT, IF, ISZERO, LABEL, LEFT, LET, NOTZERO, RIGHT, SUBTRACT, SYSCALL, TO, VALUEIN`

 ##Variables
 The first three bytes of memory serve as registers for operations and are referred to as `A`, `B`, and `X`.
 Those names are used in KBlang to read and write values to these locations.
 These are the only variables used in the language.